stackbit/jamstackthemes/content/theme/jekyll-klise.md

 archetype:
   - Blog
   - Personal
+description: >-
-description: "Klisé is a minimalist Jekyll theme for running a personal site or blog, light & dark mode support."
+  Klisé is a minimalist Jekyll theme for running a personal site or blog, light & dark mode support.
 stale: false
 ---